 How will Stourfield Infant School prepare my child to start school and support them to move on to the next class and school?

-We know that transitions and change can be a challenge for any child and their family, and we take great care to ensure that your child with SEN or a disability has a transition into school that is as smooth as possible.
-What is written here is a matter of routine but there may be additional things that only you or your child’s current setting know about that will help your child.
-These can of course be planned once we have met you.
+We know that transitions and change can be a challenge for any child and their family, and we take great care to ensure that your child with SEND has a transition into school that is as smooth as possible.

 Joining us from another school or pre-school/nursery setting

 - An initial transition meeting at school or in the Nursery/Pre-school with you and the staff who currently support your child.